huobinzy/carla/Docs/build_windows.md

 * __.NET framework 4.6.2__.
 In the _Workloads_ section, choose __.NET desktop development__ and then in the _Installation details_ panel on the right, select `.NET Framework 4.6.2 development tools`.
 This is required to build Unreal Engine.

 !!!
 Important
     Other Visual Studio versions may cause conflict.
 Even if these have been uninstalled, some registers may persist.
-To completely clean Visual Studio from the computer, go to `Program Files (x86)\Microsoft Visual Studio\Installer\resources\app\layout` and run `.\InstallCleanup.exe -full`
+To completely clean Visual Studio from the computer, go to `Program Files (x86)\Microsoft Visual Studio\Installer\resources\app\layout` and run `.\InstallCleanup.exe -full`.

 ##### Unreal Engine